Links on Android Authority may earn us a commission. Learn more.

 - Google Play Services:

-Once everything is installed simply restart the tablet.
+Once everything is installed, restart the tablet.
 Go ahead and open the Google Play Store app.
 You will be able to log into your account and start downloading apps using the Google Play Store.
 Enjoy!